photobooth-app/photobooth-app/README.md

 # Photobooth Imageserver

-This small python imageserver allows to use an arducam autofocus camera in the photobooth project.
+This small python imageserver allows to use

+- picameras (with or without autofocus)
+- arducams (with or without autofocus)
+- DSLR cameras (via gphoto2 or digicamcontrol) and
+- webcams (via opencv2 or v4l)
+to be used for high quality still photos and for livestream.

 The imageserver controls camera's autofocus, handles led signaling when a photo is taken and streams live video to photobooth.

 The booth is made from 3d printed parts, [see the documentation over here](https://github.com/mgrl/photobooth-3d).